xrrocha/excel2erp/README.md

 Yaml (w/[Jackson](https://github.com/FasterXML/jackson-dataformats-text/tree/2.x/yaml))
 and [HTMX](https://htmx.org/).

-To run the beast, execute the `dist/run.sh` shell script and enjoy!
+To run the demo, execute the `dist/run.sh` shell script.
+Under Windows execute `dist/run.bat`.
+Enjoy!

 An illustrating document (in Spanish, oh my!) is located at `dist/algebra-vs-aritmetica.html` in this repo